maim-lain/schooloflust/walkthrough.md

 Claire | +1 Claire
 Zoe | Nothing
 No one | +1 Zoe
-- I don't *think* that we need romance for anyone specific yet, so you could choose who you want
+- We don't need to choose anyone specific so pick who you like
 - (I chose [best girl](https://i.cubeupload.com/5v1yUH.png))
 - Phone -> Messages